datawithgift/Excel-Sales-Analysis/README.md

 -	Understood what each column represents.
 -	Identified the purpose/objective of the analysis.
 -	Checked for duplicate records.
--	Standardized texts
+-	Standardized texts.
 -	Ensured dates, numbers, currency, etc. were in the appropriate formats.
 -	Created calculated fields such as Sales/Revenue, COGS, and Profit.
--	Extracted the month from the Date column to enable monthly trend and time-series analysis
+-	Extracted the month from the Date column to enable monthly trend and time-series analysis.
--	Created pivot table and charts to answer questions
+-	Created pivot table and charts to answer questions.
--	Merged all pivot table and charts to one sheet and applied slicers
+-	Merged all pivot table and charts to one sheet and applied slicers.
--	Created an interactive dashboard
+-	Created an interactive dashboard.

 ## Dashboard

 <img width="1319" height="589" alt="Excel-Sales-Analysis Dashboard" src="https://github.com/user-attachments/assets/f14b5aa2-b738-4e60-a2df-6db3a2fdb79a" />

+## Key Insights & Findings
+-	Laptop A13 was the most profitable product, contributing 22.6% of total profit, while Blender contributed the least at 1.5%.
+-	Peter was the top sales representative, generating $434.8M in revenue and 18.6% of total revenue ($2.3B).
+-	Lagos and Kano each contributed 26% of total COGS, jointly accounting for 52% of total COGS.
+-	Revenue peaked at $633.4M in March before falling to $13.3M in May, a 97.9% decline.

+## Recommendations
+-	Prioritize Laptop A13 by optimizing availability, marketing, and sales efforts; review Blender’s pricing, volume, and costs to improve profitability or reallocate resources.
+-	Replicate Peter’s successful strategies across the sales team while addressing performance gaps among lower-performing representatives.
+-	Investigate COGS in Lagos and Kano by reviewing procurement, logistics, and operating costs to identify cost-saving opportunities.
+-	Investigate the post-March revenue decline by reviewing demand, availability, pricing, promotions, and sales activity to stabilize monthly revenue.